DeepRank/PSSMGen/README.md

 ## Install

 1. Make sure BLAST is installed and its database is available on your machine.
 Otherwise, install BLAST and download its databases by following the [BLAST guide](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+To calculate PSSM, the recommended database is the non-redundant protein sequences `nr` (i.e. `nr.*.tar.gz` files from the [ftp site](https://ftp.ncbi.nlm.nih.gov/blast/db/)).
 2. Install the PSSMgen by `pip install PSSMGen`.